SpencerDawkins/net-collab-rqmts/draft-kwbdgrr-tsvwg-net-collab-rqmts.md

 quota or bandwidth limit, or quality (delay and/or jitter)) assurances.

 Reactive Management:
-: Network reactions to congestion events or protection polices under attacks, with very short to very long durations (e.g., varying wireless and mobile air interface conditions).
+: network policies which react to congestion events with very short to very long durations (e.g., varying wireless and mobile air interface conditions).

 Traffic shaping: